NicoleSelig/blog-posts/storybook-react-native/storybook-react-native.md

 You can find the deployed storybook [here](https://sep.github.io/storybook-react-native/?path=/story/screens-home--basic), and the repo [here](https://github.com/sep/storybook-react-native).

 There are some caveats to consider when deciding to use Storybook for React Native.
 Some libraries do not have web support, which means they might not display correctly or render at all as they would on a native device.
 Some extra configuration might also be needed for libraries that are not transpiled.
-So far, at least in the case of my project, it seems to fit the bill.
+So far, at least in the case of my project, it fits the bill.
+I'm looking forward to using this and exploring the [testing addons](https://storybook.js.org/addons/tag/test/) available.

 Special thanks to Danny Williams, one of the maintainers of @storybook/react-native and the creator of the React Native Web add-on, for providing an [example repo](https://github.com/dannyhw/addon_react_native_web_example) as a jumping-off point.